jjdavidson/jjdavidson.github.io/index.md

 I completed my master’s degree at Cal State LA, where I conducted research in combinatorics, including work on:

-- The chromatic number of Abelian Cayley graphs
+- The chromatic number of abelian Cayley graphs
 - The multicolored Erdős box problem
-- Extremal theory of product graphs
+- Extremal graph theory

 My Master's thesis explored topics in the extremal theory of product graphs.
 In my study of extremal graph theory, I encountered the ideas of flag algebras and graph limits, and I decided to start exploring more analytical approaches to extremal combinatorics.